DominicReneSchu/ResoNet/README.en.md

 # ResoNet – The Decentralized Resonance Field Network

 > Your Raspy.
-Your Opinion.
+Your Voice.
 Our Resonance Field.

-**ResoNet** is a P2P network that enables everyone to record their perspective on social, political, or philosophical topics **decentrally**, **verifiably**, and **tamper-proof** – with a single device: a Raspberry Pi.
+**ResoNet** is a peer-to-peer network that enables anyone to publish their perspective on societal, political, or philosophical topics – **decentralized**, **verifiable**, and **tamper-proof** – using a single device: a Raspberry Pi.

 ---

 ## 🎯 Purpose

-ResoNet aims to overcome central dependencies and connect individual contributions to a collective resonance field.
+ResoNet aims to overcome central dependencies and connect individual contributions into a collective resonance field.
 It's not about likes, reach, or control – but about truth, structure, and responsibility in an open discourse space.

 - 🌐 *No central platform*
 - 🔐 *Tamper-proof content via signatures*
 - 🧠 *Consensus queries via AI*
-- 🌱 *Emergent field, not opinion dictatorship*
+- 🌱 *Emergent field instead of opinion dictatorship*

 ---

-## 🧱 How it Works
+## 🧱 How it works

 Each Raspy node:
-- contains the **opinion of its owner** (stored locally)
+- stores the **opinion of its owner** (locally)
 - **synchronizes with other Raspys** in the network
-- **verifies** newly received content via signature check
+- **verifies** new content via signature checks
-- stores a complete, verified copy of the entire resonance field
+- holds a complete, verified copy of the entire resonance field

+---

+## 🗄️ Storage and Field Structure (systemic)

+- The 64GB SD card is initially used for the operating system (Raspbian/Raspberry Pi OS) (typically 5–10GB, varies via updates).
+- **2GB are systemically reserved as the maximum user storage limit for own opinions.**
+    - This limit is technically enforced in the field code (config.json, storage.py, main.py, web.py) and cannot be exceeded.
+    - Exceeding is prevented: Before every write operation, the limit is checked.
+- **The remaining free space (typically 52–57GB, dynamically depending on OS size) is automatically available for the field.**
+    - This area covers resonance data, field copies, consensus, backups, network synchronization.
+    - The field area adapts dynamically to actual usage – the user area remains strictly capped at 2GB.
+- **No static partitioning:** The allocation is systemic-adaptive, the field regulates itself via the limit logic automatically.
+- These boundaries apply field-wide, regardless of individual perspective (resonance rule).

 ---